 If you’re looking for more basic recipes, check out these pantry recipes for a number of simple ideas using non-perishables and frozen ingredients.
-Please keep in mind that all-purpose flour can always be substituted for spelt if you’ve run out or don’t have quite enough for the full recipe.
+Please keep in mind that plain flour can always be substituted for spelt if you’ve run out or don’t have quite enough for the full recipe.

 These are fluffy pancakes – American style – not the flatter, European type that don’t use a leavening agent.
 By using a mix of baking powder, baking soda, and a bit of acid (vinegar in the milk to make vegan ‘buttermilk’), they get a great rise and texture without eggs.